-Rote Rote guzar gai raat re, aai yaad teri har baat re (Buzdil, 1951) S D Burmna / Kaifi-Shailendra / Lata Mangeshkar
+Rote rote guzar gai raat re, aai yaad teri har baat re (Buzdil, 1951) S D Burman / Kaifi-Shailendra / Lata Mangeshkar

-The times in the Bombay film music world were such that pairing in teams had gained importance.
-Shailendra teamed up with Hasrat Jaipuri and together they tuned with Shankar Jaikishen.
-S D Burman established a hit pairing with Sahir Ludhianvi, who had started the same year in films as Kaifi.
+The Bombay film music world in those times witnessed several instances of teams getting formed to work in a slew of films together.
+Shailendra teamed up with Hasrat Jaipuri and together they tuned with Shankar Jaikishan.
+SD Burman established a hit pairing with Sahir Ludhianvi, who had started the same year in films as Kaifi.
 Shakeel Badayuni formed a pair with Naushad and Ghulam Mohammed.

-In the process Kaifi missed out on any such pairing.
+In the process Kaifi missed out on any such team in the early part of his career.
 For the next few years he had the support of producer Nanubhai Vaki and his films, but these were regarded as ‘B’ grade films in Bombay.
-His next chance to truly rise to the recognition and deliver a lasting ‘A’ hit also came via S D Burman in the 1959 Guru Dutt masterpiece, Kagaz Ke Phool.
+His next chance to deliver a lasting ‘A’ hit also came via S D Burman in 1959, in the Guru Dutt masterpiece, Kagaz Ke Phool.

 The Rafi and Chorus song Dekhi zamaane ki yaari is among the most famous denouement songs of Hindi cinema.
-SD Burman had this uncanny ability to compose everlasting climax songs (who can forget O re maajhi of Bandini or Yeh duniya agar mil bhi jaaye to kya hai of Pyaasa) and this song by Kaifi Azmi is definitely a top gem among songs that bring a classic to an emphatic end!
+SD Burman had this uncanny ability to compose everlasting climax songs (who can forget O re maajhi of Bandini, Yeh duniya agar mil bhi jaaye to kya hai of Pyaasa or Tere mere milan ki yeh raina in Abhimaan) and this song by Kaifi Azmi is definitely a top gem among songs that bring a classic to an emphatic end!

 The undercurrent of passion is apparent in Waqt ne kiya and yet the two actors don’t even come close to each other.
 It’s a song of despair and yet there are no tearful adieus.
 It talks of intense love and agonising separation and yet every emotion is expressed not in physical terms, but through a wonderful interplay of light and darkness which heightens the chemistry between Shanti (Waheeda Rehman) and Suresh Sinha (Guru Dutt) as also their helplessness.